dpprdgls/SVG-Logo-Maker/README.md

 Clone the repository https://github.com/dpprdgls/SVG-Logo-Maker.git

-## Features

-Features of this application include the users ability to generate logos quickly and easily through the use of SVG files, entirely from the command line.
-No UI (user interface) needed, and no front end tools needed.

 ## Usage Information

 Download the project files and use an IDE to open the project folder.
 Preview the index.html file in browser for a demonstration of the project code.